Taming singular stochastic differential equations: A numerical method: Introduction

 and $\sigma:[0,1]\times\Rd\to \Rd\times\Rd$ is a bounded Borel measurable function, continuous in the spatial variables and uniformly elliptic, $(B_t)_{t\geq0}$ is a $d$-dimensional standard Brownian motion defined on some complete filtered probability space $(\Omega,\cff,(\cff_t)_{t\geq 0},\mP)$ and $x_0$ is a $\cff_0$-random variable.
 With $\le1$ in place of $<1$, \eqref{pq} is known in the fluid dynamics' literature as the Ladyzhenskaya--Prodi--Serrin condition.

-In the seminal paper \cite{MR2117951}, Krylov and R\"ockner, building upon \cite{Z,Ve}, show that \eqref{sde00} has a unique strong solution assuming that $\sigma$ is the identity matrix and $b$ satisfies \eqref{pq} This result is later extended by Zhang \cite{Zhang2011} (complemented by \cite{XXZZ})\footnote{\cite[Theorem 5.1]{Zhang2011} is non-trivial whose proof is provided in \cite{XXZZ}.} for variable diffusive coefficients which are weakly differentiable, uniformly elliptic, uniformly bounded and uniformly continuous in $x$ locally uniformly in time.
+In the seminal paper \cite{MR2117951}, Krylov and R\"ockner, building upon \cite{Z,Ve}, show that \eqref{sde00} has a unique strong solution assuming that $\sigma$ is the identity matrix and $b$ satisfies \eqref{pq}.
+This result is later extended by Zhang \cite{Zhang2011} (complemented by \cite{XXZZ})\footnote{\cite[Theorem 5.1]{Zhang2011} is non-trivial whose proof is provided in \cite{XXZZ}.} for variable diffusive coefficients which are weakly differentiable, uniformly elliptic, uniformly bounded and uniformly continuous in $x$ locally uniformly in time.

 While theoretical solutions of \eqref{sde00} are well understood since \cite{MR2117951}, numerical analysis of \eqref{sde00} under condition \eqref{pq} has been an open problem.
 At the moment of writing, we are aware of two publications on the topic.
 Jourdain and Menozzi consider in \cite{jourdain2021convergence} the case $\sigma$ is the identity matrix and show that the marginal density of a tamed Euler--Maruyama scheme with truncated drifts converges at the rate $\frac12-\frac d{2p}-\frac1q$.
 Gy\"ongy and Krylov in \cite{gyongy2021existence} recently show that the tamed Euler--Maruyama scheme with truncated drifts converges in probability to the exact solution, albeit without any rate.
-On the other hand, strong convergence rate is desirable because it is directly associated to the computational complexity for the multilevel Monte Carlo method (\cite{10.1093/imanum/draa096}), whose computational cost is much lower than that of classical (single level) Monte Carlo method (\cite{MR2436856}).
+Needless to say, a strong convergence rate is desirable and is of independent interest.
 For this purpose, we consider the discrete scheme defined by

 where $x^n_0$ is a $\cff_0$-random variable and $b^n$ is an approximation of the vector field $b$ and